 Spicy Foods and Light Lager

 When it comes to treating yourself to some of your favourite spicy food, you’ll want a beer that will combat the heat well without affecting the flavour of the food.
 Light Spanish (or Mexican) lagers have good hop content which helps to cut through the spices in the food while still letting the flavour of the beer come through.
-So, if you are theming you food & beer for Spain vs Sweden - Get the right beer to match with spicy tapas recipes and it will definitely help to enhance flavours within the food.
+So, if you are theming you food & beer for Spanish night - Get the right beer to match with spicy tapas recipes and it will definitely help to enhance flavours within the food.

 Rich Meats and Stout

 This one is possibly one of the more well-known beer and food pairings.
 Rich meats and rich beers are a match made in heaven.
 This means very dark ales, or preferably stouts, are your go-to for rich meats like burgers, steaks or gamey meats.
 The combination of the sweetness and bitterness within the stout can enrich the strong taste of the meats – which is why it’s all about finding the right stout or ale for the right meat.
-This would be a good one to try for that 8pm kick off between England & Scotland.

 Desserts and Fruit Based Beer